intel/llvm/mlir-sycl/doc/design/SYCLKernelSubmissionRepresentation.md

 ### Range information

-We use the undocumented Clang attribute `annotate` to mark up the range-related arguments in the different overloads of `sycl::handler::parallel_for`, e.g.:
+We use the Clang-specific C++ attribute `annotate` to mark up the range-related arguments in the different overloads of `sycl::handler::parallel_for`, e.g.:

 ```c++